Table of Contents

 Pairing is the process of obtaining credentials.
 You provide a configuration to the pyatv.pair method together with the protocol you want to pair.
 Usually you have to input a PIN code and then the credentials are returned via the

 credentials property in the service.
 This means that you can scan for a device, pass the configuration you got from pyatv.scan to pyatv.pair and finish off by passing the same configuration to pyatv.connect.
 As simple as that.

 The final step is to connect to a device.
 It is done via pyatv.connect, which sets up the connection and validates the credentials (e.g. setup encryption).
 You will get an error if it doesn’t work.
-You can provide which protocol you want to use when connecting, but you don’t have to.
-In the latter case,
+Connection attempts will be made to all protocols you have provided configuration for (if necessary).

 Metadata and push updates